aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-create-pipeline-publish-construct.md

 ## Create ConstructLib Pipeline

-We have so far created the construct code in the `constructs/` directory and the pipeline code in the `pipeline/` directory.
-Now deploy the Constructs pipeline.
+Up to this point we have created the construct code in the `constructs/` directory and the pipeline code in the `pipeline/` directory.
+Now deploy the Constructs pipeline:

 {{<highlight bash>}}
 cd pipeline